Haircuts from Hell: The Trilogy (Part 1) Why on God's green earth are there no songs dedicated to the impossible pursuit of a good hairdresser?!

 Bad career move.

 Maybe that idea should have put me on alert, but I sank into a comfortable haze listening to Derrick's home decorating plans for his new house and envying his freedom to make choices.
+It should be noted that this occurred before the cataract surgery, which traded my myopic lenses for better ones.

 When I sat in Derrick's salon chair with my glasses off, my vision extended about six inches from my face.